-The alternate destination - behavioral health project has also improved public safety.
-Law enforcement officers interviewed by the evaluation team stated that having community paramedics available enhanced their ability to respond effectively to persons with mental health needs because community paramedics are better prepared to address mental health needs and can arrange ambulance transports for mental health patients.
+The Alternate Destination - Mental Health projects have also improved public safety.
+Law enforcement officers in Stanislaus County and Gilroy who were interviewed by the evaluation team stated that having community paramedics available enhanced their ability to respond effectively to persons with mental health needs because community paramedics are better prepared to address mental health needs and can arrange ambulance transports for mental health patients.
 This allows law enforcement officers to return to other law enforcement duties instead of transporting patients to an ED in their squad cars and waiting in the ED to transfer responsibility for the patient to a clinician.

-The pilot project substantially reduced the rate at which 911 calls involving patients with mental health needs resulted in a transport to an ED for medical screening.
-After the pilot project was implemented, 28% of mental health patients (n = 310) were transported to the mental health crisis center instead of an ED.
-An additional 27% (n = 300) met the eligibility criteria and could have been transported to the crisis center if additional beds were available in the county's inpatient psychiatric facility or if the crisis center accepted patients who have a form of health insurance other than Medi-Cal.
-The community paramedics also determined that 429 people (38% of people assessed) were not eligible for transport to the mental health crisis center because they had a medical need, had vital signs outside parameters for admission to the crisis center, were intoxicated, violent, agitated, or over age 65 years.
-Five percent (n = 56) met the medical criteria for admission to the mental health crisis center but were not admitted due to a history of disruptive behavior during previous admissions to the crisis center.
-Only two percent of eligible patients (n = 25) did not consent to be transported to the mental health crisis center.
+Stanislaus' pilot project substantially reduced the rate at which 911 calls involving patients with mental health needs resulted in a transport to an ED for medical screening.
+After Stanislaus' pilot project was implemented, 367 of 1,330 mental health patients for whom 911 was called (28%) were transported to the mental health crisis center instead of an ED.
+An additional 27% (n = 365) met the eligibility criteria and could have been transported to the crisis center if additional beds were available in the county's inpatient psychiatric facility or if the crisis center accepted patients who have a form of health insurance other than Medi-Cal.
+The community paramedics also determined that 505 people (38% of people assessed) were not eligible for transport to the mental health crisis center because they had a medical need, had vital signs outside parameters for admission to the crisis center, were intoxicated, violent, agitated, or over age 65 years.
+Five percent (n = 64) met the medical criteria for admission to the mental health crisis center but were not admitted due to a history of disruptive behavior during previous admissions to the crisis center.
+Only two percent of eligible patients (n = 29) did not consent to be transported to the mental health crisis center.